Chia-Network/chia-docs/docs/03consensus/attacks_and_countermeasures.md

 ## Farmer bribe foliage re-org attack
 Since blocks are signed by PoSpace keys, a farmer can theoretically sign multiple blocks with the same PoSpace, at the same height.
 The attack requires a malicious party to bribe farmers with a certain amount of funds for them to provide a signature of an alternate chain.
 It does not require the attacker to have a faster VDF.

 If the attacker can convince every single farmer in N blocks to sign, they can revert or reorder any transaction in those N blocks.
-This attack requires 100% compliance, likely from unwitting particpants.
+This attack requires 100% compliance, likely from unwitting participants.
 As soon as those participants learn of the attack, at least some of them would probably stop.
 It is therefore only a short-term attack.

 One potential prevention for this attack would be to use fraud proofs.
 However, these enable other attacks and complicate behavior, so they were not chosen.